avdalovic/TopoDetect/README.md

 **For artifact evaluation, see [`ARTIFACT.md`](ARTIFACT.md)**

-This file contains detailed instructions for:
+This repository provides:
-- Quick functionality testing (5 minutes)
+- **Runnable scripts** for our TMS-ICS method results reproduction
-- Paper results reproduction (Table I)
+- **Pre-calculated files** for localization experiments (`localization_map.txt`) to reduce evaluation time
-- Dataset setup and configuration
+- **Baseline comparisons** available through existing published artifacts
-- Expected outputs and troubleshooting
+- Quick functionality testing (5 minutes) and full paper results reproduction

 The configuration file centralizes all hyperparameters and settings for the experiment, including: